Last updated:

 This framework helps reduce payment delays and supports healthier cash flow over time.

+When accounts receivable management is weak, the first impact is often felt in your cash flow.
 Money that should be available for daily operations remains tied up in unpaid invoices, making it harder to cover short-term obligations or respond to unexpected expenses.

 Over time, the risk of bad debt increases.